pattonsgirl/Fall2021-CEG2350/Labs/Lab07/README.md

 11. Mount the partition again, then delete a file (preferably one with text in it)
 12. Unmount the partition and run `strings` on the partition.
 Does your file content still exist?
 13. What does this mean about deleting files?
 Do some internet digging and see if there is a way to truly delete data on a disk (using the command line - no powertools)

-## Extra Credit - Make a filesystem on a file

-This is neat because it is not too far off from what happened when you created the virtual disk on your virtual machine.

-1. Use the `dd` command to create a file named reserved that is filled with 0's.
-Set `bs` to 1024 bytes,

-Move to in-class demo?

 ## Extra Credit - take a fstab at this